RetroPie/RetroPie-Docs/docs/Wiimote-Controller.md

 I couldn't quite get mine to pair from a cold boot.
 Currently I still have to use the bluetoothctl ```connect``` command to pair my wiimotes attached to Classic Controlers and then manually start emulationstation from the terminal for the pairing to work.
 Your experience may vary however.

 I am currently working on a script to automate the the pairing process without the need to press any buttons at all when EmulationStation starts to activate MoltenGamepad.
 At the moment its a bit hit and miss.
 I will update the tutorial once I've ironed the kinks out. :)

-You may want to read further into MoltenGamepad's controller documentation which you can view [here.](MoltenGamepad Generic Device Driver Documentation).
-It has a few examples, and like I mentioned above may create one for this method adding the LED Status as mentioned in Method 2.
-Stay tuned.

 **I also encourage anyone to edit this page and any other page if you have valid useful information that can make other Pi users have an easier time with connecting devices for use with RetroPie.**